thelastmedici/Project-Euler/README.md

-Solution to projecct euler tasks and questions using python
+Solution to project Euler questions using python